Audio-Plane

 Audio-Plane: Audio Factorization Plane Gaussian Splatting for Real-Time Talking Head Synthesis

-Shuai Shen1 Wanhua Li2 Yunpeng Zhang3 Weipeng Hu1 Yap-Peng Tan1
+Shuai Shen1 Wanhua Li2 Yunpeng Zhang3 Yap-Peng Tan1 Jiwen Lu4

 Results